 Sec.
 2. Duties.
 IFS Senators are the representatives of the OSU Faculty in matters that cross institutional lines.
 IFS Senators shall be responsible for seeking opinions of the OSU Faculty and the OSU Faculty Senate as a body.
 The senior IFS Senator shall serve as an Ex-Officio, voting member of the Executive Committee.

 Sec.
 3. Election Procedures for IFS Senators.
-The Bylaws and Nominations Committee shall nominate at least one, preferably two, candidates from the Faculty for each IFS Senator vacancy.
+The Bylaws and Nominations Executive Committee shall nominate at least one, preferably two, candidates from the Faculty for each IFS Senator vacancy.
 All Faculty, as defined in Article III, Sec.
-I and who are included in Senate apportionment, shall be eligible for election to IFS .
+I and who are included in Senate apportionment, shall be eligible for election to IFS, with the exception of those .

-The Committee shall report to the regular November meeting of the Faculty Senate.
+The Executive Committee shall report present the Candidate Slate to the regular November meeting of the Faculty Senate.
 Additional nominations for IFS Senator may be made from the floor, but the individual nominated must have previously agreed to serve if elected, and the nominations shall be closed.
-The Faculty Senate Office shall publish the names of the nominees on the Faculty Senate website and in a university newsletter no later than the third week of November.
+The Faculty Senate Office shall publish the names of the nominees on the Faculty Senate website and forward for dissemination in a university newsletter publication no later than the third week of November.

-Election shall occur in a manner designated by the Executive Committee during the Fall term; election results shall be reported at the regular December meeting.
+Election shall occur in a manner designated by the Executive Committee during the Fall term; election results shall be reported at the regular December Faculty Senate meeting.
 The nominee receiving the highest number of votes shall be elected.
 Tie votes shall be resolved in a run-off election in a manner to be designated by the Executive Committee.
 All persons eligible to vote in Faculty Senate elections shall be eligible to vote for the IFS Senator.

 Sec.
 4. Term of Office.
-IFS Senators serve three-year terms beginning in the January following their election .
-The terms for the three IFS Senators from OSU shall be staggered .
+IFS Senators elected to serve shall be installed at the first regular Faculty Senate meeting of each Calendar year following their election and shall serve three-year terms beginning in the January following their election or until a successor has been duly installed.
+The terms for the three IFS Senators from OSU shall be staggered so that one Senator shall retire each year.

 Sec.
 5. Vacancies.
 The position of IFS Senator shall become vacant by: (1) Resignation, on the effective date specified in a letter of resignation to the Senate President; (2) Leave of Absence, on the effective date of a leave from the campus in excess of one academic term, exclusive of Summer term; (3) Termination or Retirement on the effective date; or (4) Recall or Rescind, according to procedures identified in Article VI, Sec.
-4; or (5) Non-participation due to non-attendance of meetings, at the discretion of the Executive Committee.
+4; The election of an Interinstitutional Faculty Senate Senator may be rescinded following rules specified by Roberts Rules of Order Newly Revised.
+A rescind motion requires from the Senate (a) a two-thirds vote, or (b) a majority vote if notice of intent to make the motion has been given at the previous meeting and the motion is published as an action item on the agenda of the Senate meeting at which it will be introduced.or (5) Non-participation due to non-attendance of meetings, at the discretion of the Executive Committee.

 Vacancies in elected positions shall be filled for the period to complete the term at the discretion of the Executive Committee by the candidate who, in descending order, received the next highest number of votes in the most recent election.
 However, if a vacancy results in an uncompleted term of less than one calendar year, the Executive Committee shall have the authority to appoint a faculty member of their choice to fulfill that term.